fabioparra/TypeScriptExtJSEmitter/README.md

 TypeScript emit code in a particular style and get really ugly when you have deep module names and class inheritance.
 ExtJS, on other hand, has a nice class system style, so why not mix both?

+#Definitions
+You can use dretchs's ExtJS 4 definitions  https://github.com/Dretch/typescript-declarations-for-ext

 #Screenshot
 ![ScreenShot](https://raw2.github.com/fabioparra/TypeScriptExtJSEmitter/master/TypeScriptExtJSEmitter/images/screenshot.jpg)